Young woman sits at kitchen table looking at a phone.

 1. Calculate your monthly income

 Before you get fancy with budgeting templates or apps, it’s essential to understand your monthly income.
 That’s the amount of money you earn each month from a full-time or part-time job, your side hustle, or another income source.
 If you don’t know how much you make each month offhand, check your paychecks from your employer or any invoices you’ve sent to clients, for example.
-For budgeting purposes, you’ll likely want to base calculations on your net income because you’ll pay most of your bills after deducting taxes.
-For most people, monthly income is relatively consistent.
+For budgeting purposes, base calculations on your net income because you’ll pay most of your bills after deducting taxes.
+For most people, monthly income is consistent.
 However, your monthly income might fluctuate if you own a business or work as a freelancer or gig worker (like driving for a rideshare or delivery service).
 If that’s the case, calculate your earnings over a few months to get an idea of your average earnings.
 Once you’ve calculated your monthly income, you’re ready to create a budget.

 2. Make a list of your expenses